fbpx

 San Antonio Day of the Dead Festival

-There was a live band playing and people dancing, a costume contest and local vendors selling handmade goods and art.
-The students at Say Si shared artwork that represented Dia de los Muertos and had local performances.
-Overall we had an absolute blast and loved supporting a local organization.
+There was a band playing live music and people dancing, a costume contest and local businesses and local artists selling handmade goods and art.
+The students at Say Si shared artwork that represented Dia de los Muertos and had live performances.
+Overall we had an absolute blast and loved supporting the local community organizations.

 San Antonio Day of the Dead Festival